-Payment requests shall be made at a minimum on a monthly basis.
-Programs will be funded in the form of reimbursements for units of services provided.
-Monthly reimbursement requests shall include supporting documentation to substantiate unit of service reimbursement monthly request.
-Grantees will only be reimbursed for expenditures enumerated under categories within the contract budget.
-Payment requests shall be submitted to the Human Services Department by the 10th of each month.
-Upon review, the Human Services Director shall submit the Request to the City Manager/Executive Director, or her designee, for approval prior to the receipt of the request to the Finance Department for disbursement.
+Payment requests shall be submitted to the Human Services Director who shall review the payment request.
+Upon review, the Human Services Director shall submit the Request to the City Manager, or designee, for approval prior to the receipt of the request to the Finance Department for disbursement.